fenixkz/exprob_second_assignment/README.md

 Four inner states are: **`START_BEHAVIOR`**, **`PLAN_TO_GIVEN_LOCATION`**, **`GO_TO_GIVEN_LOCATION`**, and **`WAIT_IN_LOCATION`**.
 **`START_BEHAVIOR`** is the initial state of the outer state, in this state the program decides the next location, where the robot should go and transits to **`PLAN_TO_GIVEN_LOCATION`**.
 In that state, the algorithm calls the Planner Action server to compute the plan to the desired location.
 After the planner is done, it transits to **`GO_TO_GIVEN_LOCATION`**, where the algorithm calls the Controller Action server to follow the computed plan and moves the robot to the new location.
-When the robot has successfully moved to a new location, the state machine goes to the final state **`WAIT_IN_LOCATION`**, where the robot waits for the specified amount of time.
+When the robot has successfully moved to a new location, the state machine goes to the final state **`WAIT_IN_LOCATION`**, where the robot rotates the base joint of the arm to do the inspection.

 Every of that states has `RECHARGING_THE_BATTERY` transitions.
 That transitions is executed when the robot's battery got low while executing the state routine.

 #### Start Charging Routine State